Definition of Terms

 What is spiritual formation and why is it important?

-Spiritual Formation is often thought of as a set of practices or disciplines.
+Spiritual formation is often thought of as a set of practices or disciplines.
 Yet that is not the full story.
-Spiritual disciplines and practices are a means of intentionally engaging in relationship with God, so that our presence and responsiveness to God and His interactions grow to resemble that of Jesus Christ’s.
+Spiritual practices are a means of intentionally engaging in relationship with God so that our presence and responsiveness to God and his interactions grow to resemble those of Jesus Christ.

-Ultimately, the goal of Spiritual Formation and its practices is to cultivate obedience to Christ and His Word so that we learn to live our lives as Jesus would if He were in our circumstances.
-Spiritual formation is important because it uses practices to allow an individual to join God in His work of transforming the soul, growing our awareness of the loving presence of God and our responsiveness to it.
+Ultimately, the goal of spiritual formation is to cultivate obedience to Christ and his Word so that we learn to live life as Jesus would if he were in our circumstances.
+Spiritual formation is important because it engages us in practices that allow us to join God in his work of soul transformation, growing our awareness of the loving presence of God and our responsiveness to that love.

 What role does the Bible play in spiritual formation?

-The Bible forms the basis of the spiritual life for the disciple of Jesus.
-Foundationally, it introduces us to the triune God in whose image we were created and are being re-formed.
-As we accurately appropriate its contents, enter its worldview, and live in interaction with God as provided by Jesus Christ and the Holy Spirit, we move toward transformation and conformity to the image of Christ.
+The Bible forms the basis of the spiritual life for us as disciples of Jesus.
+First and foremost, it introduces us to the triune God, in whose image we were created and are being re-formed.
+As we accurately appropriate the contents of the Bible, enter its worldview, and live in interaction with God, available to us through Jesus Christ and the Holy Spirit, we move toward transformation and conformity to the image of Christ.

-Secondly, spiritual formation principles as outlined in the Scriptures provide the basis for healthy spiritual disciplines.
-As the Bible claims, it is profitable to make the man of God adequate and equipped for every good work (2 Tim.
+Secondly, the Scriptures outline spiritual-formation principles that provide the basis for healthy spiritual disciplines.
+As Paul says to Timothy, it is profitable to make the man of God adequate and equipped for every good work (2 Tim.
 3:16-17).
-Looking at Scripture we can find many practices that are either commanded (such as meditating on God’s word), or modeled (we can follow the example of Christ in retreating to spend time with our Father).
-It also provides a framework which can help us approach suggested practices that don’t fall into either of those categories with discernment.
+Looking at Scripture, we find many practices that are either commanded (such as meditating on God’s word) or modeled (following the example of Christ by spending time in retreat with the Father).
+The Bible also provides a framework that can help us approach these suggested practices with discernment.

-For more, see our article on Handling God's Word.
+For more on the role of Scripture in the spiritual life, see our article Handling God's Word.

 What role do emotions play in spiritual formation?

-The spiritual life is not based on emotions, but emotions can indicate areas in need of transformation revealing heart attachments that keep us from conforming to Christ’s image and imitating Him.
+While the spiritual life is not grounded on emotion, our feelings can indicate areas in our lives needing transformation.
+Likewise, they can reveal heart attachments that keep us from conforming to Christ‘s image and imitating Him.
 Awareness and appropriate understanding of emotions and the role they play is essential to sanctification.

-The Bible addresses the interior life more than 3,000 times in Scripture, indicating that the ‘heart’ (which includes mind, emotion, will) holds primacy over behavior.
-It is the motivation behind our actions.
-Current brain science also indicates that emotions and thought are not independent of each other, but that mind-emotion-will are intertwined.
-Therefore, it is essential to engage the whole of man’s interior, including the emotions, in the process of spiritual formation.
+The Bible addresses the interior life more than three thousand times in Scripture, indicating that the "heart" (which in the biblical world meant the mind, emotion, and will) is more central to spiritual formation than behavior.
+That's because the heart motivates or propels our actions.
+Current brain science also indicates that emotions and thought are not independent of one another, but are in fact intertwined.
+Therefore, it is essential to engage the whole of our interior space, including our emotions, in the process of spiritual formation.

-The key is to focus on what God is doing in the emotions we are experiencing, rather than on resolving the emotional issue.
-Consequently, spiritual formation does not seek our happiness (calm emotional state), but rather our holiness (right relationship with God).
-As a we conform more and more to Christlikeness, our emotional experience will become more and more consistent with the Word (John 10:10).
+Crucially, as disciples of Jesus we must focus on what God is doing in and through our emotions rather than quickly trying to resolve any emotional issues.
+Remember: spiritual formation does not seek our happiness (a calm emotional state), but rather our holiness (a right relationship with God).
+As a we conform more and more to the image of Christ, our emotional experience will align more and more with the Word of God (John 10:10).

 How does spiritual formation support missions and evangelism?